TugbaGokalp/movie-app-api/README.md

 ## Description

-Project aims to create a Movie App.
+Project aims to create a Movie App with Movie API and Firebase.

 ## Project Skeleton